| | | |

 How do I make it?

 To get started, get out a large stockpot and bring some salted water to a boil.
-Boil pasta until al dente, and while that’s going let’s work on washing and prepping the veggies.
-Peel and slice the red onion into half-moons, mince the garlic, dice the jalapeno, and cut the sausage into 1-inch rounds.
-Shred up the cheese.
-And when the pasta is done, drain and set everything aside until ready to use.
+Boil pasta until al dente, and while that’s cooking let’s work on washing and prepping the veggies.

 Sausage, veggies, and shredded cheese on a wooden cutting board

-Cut the fat off of the chicken breast and cut it into tenders.
 Next, combine all spices for the chicken in a small dish and whisk to combine.
-Pat the chicken tenders dry on both sides and massage those seasonings in thoroughly, coating completely.
+Sprinkle the seasonings all over both sides of the tenders, massaging those in thoroughly, until coated.

 In Xtrema pan or cast iron, melt some butter on medium-high heat.
 Sear the chicken for a few minutes per side, then move to a plate covered with foil.
 Next, in the same pan on medium, sear the sausage for a few minutes per side, until golden and crispy.
-It’s best to use a tong and flip each individual sausage to get the best color and flavor.
 Move to the plate with the chicken and cover until ready to use.

-Melt the rest of the butter in that same skillet and sauté the onion and jalapeño for a few minutes, stirring occasionally.
+Next, melt the rest of the butter in that same skillet and sauté the onion and jalapeño for a few minutes, stirring occasionally.

 Red onion and jalapeno cooking in a pan on the stove

 Add the garlic and cook until fragrant.
 Then slowly pour in the half and half, cream, and the rest of the seasonings.
-Turn heat to medium-low and give everything a good stir.
-Simmer for a few minutes to thicken, then slowly start adding the cheese.
-Stir as you add the cheese and keep stirring and sprinkling it in until it’s all been incorporated.
+Turn heat to medium-low, stir, and simmer for a few minutes to thicken, then slowly start adding the cheese.

 Veggies, spices, butter, and cream cooking in a skillet on the stove